marioy47/blog-site/posts/vim-setup-for-modern-web-development/index.md

 ## Tabs vs Spaces, Line Feed vs Carriage Return (Editor Config)

 Now, if you are working in a team, is probable that your developers are using different code editors and different OSs.
-This leads to "conflits" on how to format the files in your project.
+This leads to "conflicts" on how to format the files in your project.

 To solve that, I use a [.editorconfig](https://editorconfig.org) file in my projects.